-1. Christmas Eve is the Main Event
+1. Christmas Eve is the main event

-If you plan on eating at a restaurant or visiting a popular date spot, it's best to plan ahead and make reservations wherever possible.
+If you plan on eating at a restaurant or visiting a popular date spot on December 24th, it's best to plan ahead and make reservations wherever possible.
 Consider it an early Valentine's Day, if you will.

 While it is mostly a romantic holiday or a time to spend with friends, an increasing number of families celebrate it too.
 It's generally not considered an important family event though; rather a fun Western thing to do in the spirit of the season.

-Chicken is the staple main dish for Christmas Eve dinner, while a sponge with cream and strawberries simply referred to as “Christmas cake” is popular for dessert.
+Chicken is the staple main dish for Japanese Christmas Eve dinner, while a sponge cake with cream and strawberries simply referred to as “Christmas cake” is popular for dessert.

 Interestingly, one of the most popular places to get your fill of Christmas Eve chicken is at KFC.
 In fact, we can probably say that it is thanks to KFC that the whole chicken on Christmas Eve thing became popular in Japan in the first place.

 The idea for the marketing campaign can actually be traced back to a foreigner who went to the Aoyama store in Tokyo one Christmas and ordered such a large amount of chicken that he felt the need to explain to the store clerk that he was having a Christmas party and since he couldn't find any turkey, he'd decided to just get a whole stack of KFC chicken instead.

 Nowadays, KFC's in busy locations can have queues around the block on Christmas Eve, with waiting times of several hours.
 While stores stock up big on chicken for the evening, they can and do sell out.
 That's why they recommend placing an order in advance, either online or in-store.
 Doing so means that your order is guaranteed and you can use a special express queue when you pick it up.

-4. By Christmas Day, it's over
+5. By Christmas morning, it's over

-Christmas Day itself is rather uneventful.
+Nowadays, there are places that extend their Christmas meals until the 25th, but Christmas Day itself is rather uneventful.
 Neither Christmas Eve, Christmas Day or Boxing Day are holidays for the Japanese so after a fun night on the 24th, everyone is back at work as usual on Christmas Day and the festivities feel more or less over.

-5. Christmas Lights
+6. Next level Christmas Lights

 Some are specifically Christmas orientated that wrap-up on Christmas Day, while others extend all the way to Valentine's Day, giving couples ample opportunity for the perfect winter date night.

-6. German Christmas Markets
+7. German Christmas Markets in Japan

 In the few weeks leading up to Christmas, the Japanese celebrate the season with wooden market stalls selling hot mulled wine, bratwurst and trinkets.

 Here are 5 places you can visit German-style Christmas markets in Tokyo.

-While it is quite commonplace for couples/friends to exchange gifts and for presents to be given to young children, whether one gives gifts or even celebrates Christmas at all really depends on the person.
+While it is quite commonplace for couples and friends, especially female friends, to exchange gifts, and for presents to be given to young children, whether one gives gifts or even celebrates Christmas in Japan at all really depends on the person.

 One of the things I love about Christmas in Japan is that there isn't pressure to buy presents for everyone you know, the stores aren't overly crowded and there isn't a huge sales rush.
 The sales in Japan actually start in the New Year when stores package their unsold stock into “lucky bags” known as fukubukuro.